umassamherstmakerspace/3D-Printing/README.md

 <i>Feel free to let staff know if you need help with setup</i>

-When downloading cura and in setup for the first time, select printer type as Non-Networked printer > Creality Ender 3 Pro.
+When downloading cura and in setup for the first time, select printer type as Non-Networked printer > Creality > Creality Ender 3 Pro.
 If cura is already downloaded, go to Preferences > Configure Cura > Printers > Add > Add a Non-Networked printer > Creality > Creality Ender 3 Pro

 *Please Note*: While cura profiles for the Ender 3 are fine, we have our own files that are made to be imported into cura.